GraphQL

 Endpoint and Authentication

-The GraphQL endpoint is schema-specific (see Schemas for more information):
+The HTTP endpoint is schema-specific (see Schemas for more information):

 POST https://api.centia.io/api/graphql/schema/{schema_name}